catamphetamine/easy-react-form/README.md

   * `trim : boolean` – Set to `false` to disable field value trimming.

-  * `defaultRequiredMessage : () -> String` – The default `error` message when using `<Field required/>` feature (returns `"Required"` by default).
+  * `defaultRequiredMessage : (props) -> String` – The default `error` message when using `<Field required/>` feature (returns `"Required"` by default). `props` argument is the form's properties.
 Is only called in a web browser.

-  * `defaultErrorHandler : (error, dispatch)` — The default `error` handler.
+  * `defaultErrorHandler : (error, props)` — The default `error` handler. `props` argument is the form's properties (including Redux `dispatch`).
 Given that forms are submitted only in web browser this default error handler could show a popup with error details.
 The `error` argument is anything thrown from form submit action (if form submit action returns a `Promise` then the `error` will be the promise's error).
 Is only called in a web browser.

 ## Field errors